mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 ## Potential Issues
 1. Firewalls sometimes cause problems - if so, `sudo service iptables stop`
-2. Using `localhost` for IP address in listingsData.json and in OzoneConfig.js files will not work for IE VMs that use `10.0.2.2` for `localhost`.
-3. `deploy.sh` will wait 2 minutes for ozp-rest to start up.
+2. `deploy.sh` will wait 2 minutes for ozp-rest to start up.
 On very slow computers, that might not be long enough

 ## Helpful Hints: